maidsafe/temp_safe_network/safe-cli/README.md

 Each of these links to `SafeKey`s (the spendable balances) can have a friendly name provided by the user, and these friendly names can then be used in different types of operations.
 E.g. one spendable balance in a `Wallet` can be named 'for-night-outs', while another one is named 'to-pay-the-rent', so when using the `Wallet` you could provide those names to the command in order to choose which spendable balance to use for the operation.

-There are several sub-commands that can be used to manage the `Wallet`s with the `./safe wallet` command (those commented out are not yet implemented):
+There are several sub-commands that can be used to manage the `Wallet`s with the `safe wallet` command (those commented out are not yet implemented):

 ```
 SUBCOMMANDS: